stephenafamo/custom-wp-post-templates/README.txt

 By default, it can only be used by on pages and posts, but you can add any other post type by hooking into the `hppp_post_types` filter.

 == Changelog ==

+= 2.0.0 =
+* Add settings page to enable support for any registered post type
+* Allow users to set default template for any registered post type

 = 1.1.0 =
 * Add filter hook to modify supported post_types